morrownr/USB-WiFi/README.md

 - no P2P-client support
 - no P2P-GO support
 - future Realtek support unknown
-- no source code releases since 2019, and that 2019 version was not a good driver
+- no new source code releases since 2019, and that 2019 release was not a good driver
-- not a good choice for master mode or monitor mode (with the most current out-of-kernel driver)
+- not a good choice for master mode or monitor mode, driver related problems
 - uses a lot of current so using a powered hub may be a good idea depending on your setup
 - produces a lot of heat, adapter needs a lot of vent holes
 - expensive